codpod/Enterprise-Application-Environments/README.md

-Ran in IDM Developer for zOS using COBOL and Assembler language
+Ran in IBM Developer for zOS using COBOL and Assembler language